InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/development/index.rst

     you will first need to have built your container image and pushed it to somewhere like Docker Hub.

-To deploy your stack you should click on the **Developer Fragalysis Stack** **Job Template**, where you'll have an opportunity to fine-tune the deployment for you specific image.
+To deploy your stack you should click on Fragalysis Stack **Job Template** that will have been created for you, i.e. **USER (<YOU>) Developer Fragalysis Stack** This template will give you an opportunity to fine-tune the deployment for your specific image.
 That essentially means ensuring the following variables are set for your needs [#f2]_: -

 1.  ``stack_image`` - the container registry project and image name for